 What Are Prebiotics?

-Before we discuss how prebiotics can help the gut, it is important to know what they are first.
+Before we discuss the prebiotic benefits for the gut, it is important to know what they are first.

 How Prebiotics Can Benefit the Gut

-Now, let’s examine the enhancing effect of foods known as prebiotics.
+Now, let’s examine the enhancing effect of the fibers known as prebiotics.

 These increased numbers of healthy bacteria crowd out undesirable bacteria and other microorganisms.
 The resulting balanced microflora brings the pH of the gut to the ideal level.